cybex-gmbh/transmorpher/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

 The environment is seeded with a user with an auth token.
-To get access, u will have to locally create a token and use this token and its hash.
+To get access, you will have to locally create a token and use this token and its hash.

 ```bash
 php artisan create:user pullpreview pullpreview@example.com
 ```

-Now take the hash of the token from the `personal_access_tokens` table and save it to GitHub secrets.
-The command provides a `TRANSMORPHER_AUTH_TOKEN`, which should be stored securely to use in client systems.
+Take the hash of the token from the `personal_access_tokens` table and save it to GitHub secrets.
+The command also provides a `TRANSMORPHER_AUTH_TOKEN`, which should be stored securely to use in client systems.

 ## License